Howard Brown Health: 2010s

 In the summer of 2019, Howard Brown Health opened the Broadway Youth Center that focused on helping young LGBTQ people who have experienced homelessness or housing instability.
 The center also includes a variety of services such as HIV testing, educational services, food, and behavioral health services.

+In 2019, registered nurses at Howard Brown health voted to unionize with the Illinois Nurses Association.
+Beginning in 2021, non-nursing staff at the organization began organizing to join the union as well.
+In August of 2022, more than 470 employees voted to unionize.
+Workers described understaffing, a "toxic work culture," burnout, and retaliation from management as major reasons for the push to unionize.
+In January 2023, workers went on strike after 60 employees were laid off.
+A new contract was agreed upon and signed in May 2024.

 In 2017, Panoptic Group, sold an abandoned apartment building in Lakeview that was in the process of being demolished and renovated to Howard Brown for about 3.2 million, with both agencies agreeing that Panoptic would complete the exterior of the new building, and Howard Brown would complete the interior.
 But Panoptic left their part unfinished with defects, which resulted in Howard Brown suing the company's principle, Bogdan Popvych, for $1.9 million in December 2018 and winning the suit.
 Howard Brown received a demolition permit for the incomplete building in July 2019 and finished the demolition in August of the same year.
-At this site, Howard Brown plans to build a 20,000 square foot, five story building that would hold youth programs and clinical services.
+At this site, Howard Brown plans to build a 20,000-square-foot, five-story building that would hold youth programs and clinical services.